Is Your Poop Healthy? The Bristol Stool Chart Shows What It Should Look Like

 "It is important to check because it can help you identify a problem: digestion problems, structural diseases, motility disorders, or an adverse reaction or side effect to a medication," Christine Lee, MD, a gastroenterologist at Cleveland Clinic, tells Health.
 "In general, the earlier a problem is discovered or identified, the better the outcome."

-The chart is a scale detailing seven types of poop, ranging from constipation (Type 1) to diarrhea (Type 7).
-The purpose of referring to such a thing?
+The Bristol Stool Chart details seven types of poop, ranging from constipation (Type 1) to diarrhea (Type 7).
+Basically, it helps patients and doctors identify abnormal poop without having to get too embarrassed about personal details.
 “Patients can better communicate to their doctors the appearance of their bowel movements," says Dr. Lee.

 Besides being used in the doctor's office, it can be a super helpful chart to use day-to-day to check that things are OK within your digestive tract and body.
 The goal?
 Type 4.